firassziedan/objectionjs-graphql/README.md

 `redisKeyPrefix` is a prefix for all the cached Redis keys, the default value is 'gqlCache'

 `timeout` specifies the age of each cached Redis key in seconds, and defaults to 1 hour, you might need to change this value in case your system often faces data updates.

+If you want to skip caching for testing purposes while still maintaining your cache layer, you can provide a `skipCache` flag to disable caching for specific requests inside your request parameters or in the queryString, this must be configured in your `createHandler` express middleware.

 ```js
 const graphql = require('graphql').graphql;